 "The embankment is sloped in a way that gives you the effect that you are going uphill," materials physicist Brock Weiss from Pennsylvania State University told Discoveries and Breakthroughs in Science, in 2006.
 "You are, indeed, going downhill, even though your brain gives you the impression that you're going uphill."

 Whatever the science behind the phenomenon may be, it’s worth driving to Mount Aragats, and experiencing this phenomenon for yourself.
-Before you get to the peak of Mount Aragats, be sure to stop by Lake Kari, located in the slopes of Mount Aragats.
-According to Wikipedia, Lake Kari is formed mostly by ice and snow.
+Before you get to the peak of Mount Aragats, be sure to stop by Lake Kari, located on the slopes of Mount Aragats.
+Lake Kari is formed mostly by ice and snow.
 It is located 3,190m above sea level and has a perimeter of 1,150 m.
-There, you can find refuge from the cold under a tent, and warm your body and soul with the traditional Armenian winter soup, Khash with the culturally accepted pairing of Vodka.
-Bon apetit!
+There, you can find refuge from the cold under a tent, and warm your body and soul with the traditional Armenian winter soup Khash (and with the culturally accepted pairing of Vodka).
+Bon appetit!

 Off the Beaten Path.
 The Secret of Mount Aragats.